synapsecns/sanguine/docs/bridge/docs/Services/Omnirpc.md

 }'
 ```

-A full postman collection can be found [here](https://github.com/synapsecns/sanguine/blob/master/services/omnirpc/swagger/collection.json) or at the `/collection.json endpoint`
+A full postman collection can be found [here](https://github.com/synapsecns/sanguine/blob/master/services/omnirpc/swagger/collection.json) or at the `/collection.json endpoint`.
+Swagger docs are also available at `/swagger`.

 Not all requests are confirmable.
 Please see [here](https://pkg.go.dev/github.com/synapsecns/sanguine/services/omnirpc#section-readme) for details.